Matteljay/tightcms/README.md

 Setting up a web server is beyond the scope of this documentation so start with the [Nginx guide](https://docs.nginx.com/nginx/admin-guide/web-server/).
 Then you'll want to change TightCMS' `EXPRESS_PORT` server setting to 5000 and configure Nginx to be set up as a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).

-Care was taken to make TightCMS as secure as reasonibly possible.
+Care was taken to make TightCMS as secure as reasonably possible.
 However there has been no independent security audit and no warranty is given.
 With a bit of extra effort however, it is possible to run TightCMS as user **node** (GID:UID = 1000:1000).
 That should make it harder for hackers to do [bad things](https://stackoverflow.com/questions/19054029/security-of-docker-as-it-runs-as-root-user) on your VPS if a security vulnerability exists.
 These are the steps to run TightCMS as a user in your Docker container:
 - Make sure you set the `EXPRESS_PORT` setting higher than 1023, non-root users cannot use low port numbers like 80.
 - Then add the line `user: node` to the service of your docker-compose.yml
 - Update permissions for uploaded files with `chown -R 1000:1000 uploads/`